8figalltimepro/MOD-OF-MIRROR-BOT-BY-8/README.md

 - GOFILEBASEFOLDERID = The Content ID of the Folder.
 Click on the three dots on a folder and then copy the 'Content ID'.
 This folder acts in the same way as the Google Drive Base Folder
 - GOFILETOKEN = API Token to be found in [gofiletoken](https://gofile.io/myProfile)

+- STICKERID = If you want a sticker to be sent after each upload to make it more clean looking, then specify the sticker id in the variable, leave it blank if you dont want it.
+To get the sticker id, forward you sticker to @RawDataBot.
+Then a message from the bot will be sent.
+Then copy the ***SECOND**** file_id and fill it in the STICKERID variable

 ## By [Anas](https://github.com/anasty17)
 - qBittorrent
 - Select files from Torrent before downloading using qbittorrent